More articles

 December

-December is a real festive month.
-Colourful street lights appear everywhere and every village wishes you a grand “Boas Festas”.
-The days are getting shorter but not as short as in the Netherlands, it is always two full hours longer light.
-No long dark days before Christmas, which makes a big difference in the feeling of happiness.
-The most important Christmas moment is Christmas Eve, on 24 December shops close early and government services often do not even open.
-Family huddles together, there is a lot of eating and presents are handed out (after all, we do not know Sinterklaas here).
+December is a true festive month.
+Colorful streetlights appear everywhere, and every village wishes you a grand "Boas Festas."
+The days are getting shorter, but not as short as in the Netherlands; there are always two full hours of daylight longer.
+So, no long, dark days before Christmas, which makes a big difference in the feeling of happiness.

 Faro